Magnetic, transport and topological properties of Co-based shandite thin films: Methods

-The OpenMX code~\cite{OpenMX,Ozaki} was used for structural optimization and electronic structure calculations based on the density functional theory (DFT).
-The exchange-correlation functional was considered within the generalized gradient approximation (GGA) proposed by Perdew-Burke-Ernzerhof (PBE)~\cite{PBE}.
+{\bf DFT calculation.} The OpenMX code~\cite{OpenMX,Ozaki} was used for structural optimisation and electronic structure calculations based on the density functional theory (DFT).
+The exchange-correlation functional was considered within the generalised gradient approximation (GGA) proposed by Perdew-Burke-Ernzerhof (PBE)~\cite{PBE} and the norm-conserving pseudopotentials were used.
+The Kohn-Sham wave functions were expressed by superpositions of pseudo-atomic orbitals as a basis set, which are chosen as Co6.0S-s3p2d1, Sn7.0-s3p2d2 and S6.0-s2p2d1 for bulk and monolayers, and Co6.0S-s3p3d3, Sn7.0-s4p3d1 and S6.0-s2p2d1 for bilayers and trilayers; see Ref.~\cite{OpenMX} for the details.
 For the calculations of thin films, we prepared the slabs with the bulk in-plane lattice parameter ($a=5.358~\ang$ \cite{Li}) and inserted the vacuum space along the $c$ axis which is larger than $15~\ang$.
-The quasi-Newton method was used for the relaxation of the atomic positions and the lattice vectors until the residual force becomes lesser than $0.01~{\rm eV}/\ang$ per atom.
-The structural optimization was performed by nonrelativistic calculations for the ferromagnetic state, except for the S-end bilayer and trilayer systems, where we took interlayer antiferromagnetic and ferrimagnetic states, respectively.
-Then, the electronic structure calculations were performed by relativistic calculations for various magnetic states (ferromagnetic, collinear antiferromagnetic and 120-degree noncollinear antiferromagnetic for the intraplane, and ferromagnetic and antiferromagnetic for the interplane), and employ the lowest-energy solution.
-We set the cutoff energy for the FFT grid to 1800~Ry, and sampled the Brillouin zone with $16 \times 16 \times 1$ and $16 \times16 \times 16$ $\bm k$ points for the thin films and the bulk, respectively.
+The quasi-Newton method was used for the relaxation of the atomic positions and the lattice vectors until the residual force becomes lesser than $0.01~{\rm eV} \ang^{-1}$ per atom.
+The structural optimisation was performed by nonrelativistic calculations for the ferromagnetic state, except for the S-end bilayer and trilayer systems, where we took interlayer antiferromagnetic and ferrimagnetic states, respectively.
+Then, the electronic structure calculations were performed by the fully relativistic calculations~\cite{TH}, which incorporate the effect of spin-orbit coupling, for various magnetic states (ferromagnetic, collinear antiferromagnetic and 120-degree noncollinear antiferromagnetic for the intraplane, and ferromagnetic and antiferromagnetic for the interplane), and employ the lowest-energy solution.
+We set the cutoff energy for the FFT grid to 1800~Ry, and sampled the Brillouin zone with $16 \times 16 \times 1$ and $16 \times16 \times 16$ $\bm k$-points for the thin films and the bulk, respectively.
+We confirmed that the lowest-energy magnetic states do not change in the calculations with $24 \times 24 \times 1$ and $30 \times 30 \times 1$ $\k$-points.
+We estimated the difference in the formation energy~\cite{Freysoldt,SZTZ} between Sn-end and S-end thin films.
+The formation energy for each surface termination is given as $E_{\rm f} ({\rm Co}_{3n} {\rm Sn}_{2n\pm 1} {\rm S}_{2n}) = E_{\rm DFT} ({\rm Co}_{3n} {\rm Sn}_{2n\pm 1} {\rm S}_{2n}) - 3n E_{\rm DFT} ({\rm Co}) - (2n \pm 1) E_{\rm DFT} ({\rm Sn}) - 2n E_{\rm DFT} ({\rm S}) $, where $E_{\rm DFT}$ is total DFT energy, $n$ is the layer number and $\pm$ denotes Sn-end and S-end films, respectively.
+The difference in the formation energy of the $n$-layer films is calculated as $\Delta E_{\rm f} = E_{\rm DFT} ({\rm Co}_{3n} {\rm Sn}_{2n + 1} {\rm S}_{2n}) - E_{\rm DFT} ({\rm Co}_{3n} {\rm Sn}_{2n - 1} {\rm S}_{2n}) - 2 E_{\rm DFT} ({\rm Sn}).$ We here set the relative chemical potential as zero for each element; comprehensive studies considering various chemical potentials should be done more systematically elsewhere~\cite{SZTZ}.
 The local magnetic moments are calculated from the Mulliken population analysis.